 Carbon Clean Solutions (CCS) of IIT Kharagpur has developed a cutting-edge ‘Carbon Capture Technology’ to reduce carbon dioxide emissions from power plants and industries, which apparently are the biggest polluters.
 Prateek Bumb and Aniruddha Sharma of CCS state their technology makes it practically possible to capture up to 90% of CO2 emissions from the flue gas emitted by factories.

 Flue gas is passed through a cylindrical tower that contains a proprietary chemical for absorbing CO2 through a chemical reaction.
 Once the CO2 is absorbed in the solvent, steam is passed through this chemical to capture pure CO2, which is later compressed and processed for further use.
 Meanwhile, the chemical is circulated back into the absorber column for reuse.
 This indicates that components used in the CCS’ carbon capture technology are reusable.

 Pure CO2 has a plethora of uses right from food & beverages industries and to grow biomass from algae.
 There are approximately 5,000 power plant boilers across the world, which produce some 10 billion tons of CO2 every year.
-Successful installation of Carbon Clean Solutions’ technology at a commercial scale would reduce a significant percentage of this huge CO2 levels and that is exactly how the impact is measured.
-A major advantage of this technique is that it offers 30% lower energy consumption and a much better output, as compared to conventional methods.
-Carbon Clean Solutions already operates in India, the UK and the US; and has received positive response from several industries.
+Successful installation of Carbon Clean Solutions’ technology at a commercial scale would reduce a significant percentage of these huge CO2 levels and that is exactly how the impact is measured.
+A major advantage of this technique is that it offers 30% lower energy consumption and much better output, as compared to conventional methods.
+Carbon Clean Solutions already operates in India, the UK and the US, and has received positive responses from several industries.

 E-Scooter with Android Dashboard – IIT Madras